37 of the Funniest Excuses Ever Uttered

 We’ve all tried to come up with a believable excuse instead of just accepting defeat at some point in our lives.
 Some people are good at it and others crack under the pressure and blurt out something that’s clearly a lie.
 We explored a Reddit thread and asked Reader’s Digest readers to gather some of the lamest (and funniest) excuses that people have ever uttered.
-Also, check out these ridiculous excuses people have used to get out of trouble.

 Can’t lie to family

 My cousin once called out of work because of a “death in the family.”
 I was her boss.
 If you’re thinking of calling out of work too, check out these hilarious, real excuses people used to call out of work.

 Working as an apartment manager, I’ve heard every excuse for why the rent is late: Husband got laid off.
 Kids were sick.
 I lost the money order.
 Or simply, “I forgot.”
 But the most creative excuse of all was this: “I only had half the rent.
 So I went up to the casino to try to double my money.” —Mikki Sams Everett, Washington.
 These are the most hilarious 911 calls ever placed.

 From my coworker: “I don’t need a ride today, I’m not coming to work.
 Someone stole my towels from the laundry room and I’m going to track them down.”
 These are the funniest—and cutest—mistakes kids have ever made.

 My husband hasn’t been to the gym in over a year.
 One day, I asked him to come with me.
 “No,” he said, “I need to lose a few pounds before I go back.” —Sandra Curran Vero Beach, Florida.
 Check out the funniest things homeowners have found in their backyard.